thevops/youtube-tracker/README.md

 Monitor YouTube channels using **RSS feeds**, and add new videos to a **collection in Raindrop.io**.

-The applications is running in a loop, checking for new videos every X minutes (frequency).
+The application runs in a loop, checking for new videos every X minutes (frequency).
-Each run will add new videos uploaded since the last run (current time - frequency).
+Each run will add new videos uploaded since the last run (the cache file contains video IDs from the previous run).

 ## Usage